HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="iframe-loading-property-usage.png",
-  caption="`iframe` loading property usage.", description="A column chart showing the five most common iframe loading properties.
-For desktop pages, 92.79% did not declare a loading attribute, 3.97% had multiple iframes that used both `lazy` and had no loading declaration, 2.61% used only 'lazy`, 0.39% had multiple iframes with `auto` and missing attributes, and 0.13% had multiple with `eager` and missing attributes.
+  caption="`iframe` loading property usage.", description="A column chart showing the five most common `iframe` loading properties.
+For desktop pages, 92.79% did not declare a loading attribute, 3.97% had multiple iframes that used both `lazy` and had no loading declaration, 2.61% used only `lazy`, 0.39% had multiple iframes with `auto` and missing attributes, and 0.13% had multiple with `eager` and missing attributes.
 Mobile behaved similarly at 92.56%, 3.93%, 2.92%, 0.33%, and 0.14%, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=88529446&format=interactive", sheets_gid="660314947", sql_file="iframe-loading-property-usage-2024.sql"
   )
 }}

-Of the sites containing one or more `<iframe>` elements, 92.8% of desktop and 92.6% did not declare a loading property. `lazy` was the most prominent declaration and most often occurred when there were multiple `<iframe>` elements on the page.
-We found 3.97% of desktop and 3.93% of mobile pages had a mixed `lazy` loaded and `<iframe>` elements without a declaration.
-Additionally, 2.61% of desktop and 2.92% of mobile pages used the `lazy` attribute on all `<iframe>` elements discovered during the crawl.
+Of the sites containing one or more <iframe> elements, 92.8% of desktop and 92.6% did not declare a loading property. lazy was the most prominent declaration and most often occurred when there were multiple <iframe> elements on the page.
+We found 4.0% of desktop and 3.9% of mobile pages had a mixed lazy loaded and <iframe> elements without a declaration.
+Additionally, 2.6% of desktop and 2.9% of mobile pages used the lazy attribute on all <iframe> elements discovered during the crawl.

-In 2022, 3.67% of desktop and 4.08% of mobile pages used the `lazy` loading attribute.
-The attribute occurred on 6.58% of desktop and 6.86% of mobile in 2024.
-The increased adoption can likely be attributed to [loading attributes becoming a Chrome standard](https://web.dev/articles/iframe-lazy-loading).
+In 2022, 3.7% of desktop and 4.1% of mobile pages used the lazy loading attribute.
+The attribute occurred on 6.6% of desktop and 6.9% of mobile in 2024.
+The increased adoption can likely be attributed to loading attributes becoming a Chrome standard.

-Since `<iframe>` elements can be controlled by either the site on which the page is hosted or a third-party service, the prevalence of loading attribute combinations suggests that sites are adopting loading attributes wherever possible.
-It is reasonable to assume that third-party controlled `<iframe>` elements are less likely to have attributes.
+Since <iframe> elements can be controlled by either the site on which the page is hosted or a third-party service, the prevalence of loading attribute combinations suggests that sites are adopting loading attributes wherever possible.
+It is reasonable to assume that third-party controlled <iframe> elements are less likely to have attributes.

 ## On-Page